Diversity, equity, & inclusion

 - Put into place DEI-related processes, such as the development of a bias response protocol for reporting and addressing bias incidents.

-- Began Lunch and Listening sessions to share your concerns, questions, and ideas with representatives from the President’s Council.
+- Began Lunch and Listening sessions to share your concerns, questions, and ideas with representatives from campus leadership.

 - Assess campus climate via focus groups with campus stakeholders, continue to assess the climate for students through annual surveys, and conduct an institutional campus climate survey in the future.